TheCarAndBikeGuy/snakegame/README.md

 - I have been adding a wireframe, user stories, MVP, and layout to Figma to show how I want it to work.
 - I also created a logo.
 - I set up the clerk authentication.

+### Day Three -
+- Today I sorted the CSS and added in the logo.
+However I may change my mind about the logo later on.